khulnasoft/AiKit/docs/overview/one_liners/transpile.rst

 Transpiling Libraries
 ~~~~~~~~~~~~~~~~~~~~~

-Likewise, you can use ``ivy.transpile`` to convert entire libraries and modules with just one line of
+Likewise, you can use ``aikit.transpile`` to convert entire libraries and modules with just one line of
 code!

 .. code-block:: python

-  import ivy
+  import aikit
   import kornia
   import requests
   import jax.numpy as jnp
   from PIL import Image

   # transpile kornia from torch to jax
-  jax_kornia = ivy.transpile(kornia, source="torch", to="jax")
+  jax_kornia = aikit.transpile(kornia, source="torch", to="jax")

   # get an image
   url = "http://images.cocodataset.org/train2017/000000000034.jpg"